psarna/psarna.github.io/index.md

 * glue
 * a plastic box (I used an electrical junction box from a hardware store)

+Aside from Raspberry Pi itself, each component is worth around $1.

 ### Hardware

 Connecting a stepper engine to Raspberry Pi is trivial with ULN2003.
 I found a fantastic schema in a tutorial from tutorials-raspberrypi.de: